A tale of two Grants

 The first thing you’ll note from the Balvenie website is that the site has a lot about the distillery (with some great 360-degree views), but the pages are rather short on information on the various expressions.
 We find that the Doublewood 12 is transferred at some point “from a traditional oak whisky cask to a first fill European oak sherry cask.”
 But what is ‘traditional?’
 We might assume ex-bourbon, that’s fairly traditional, why not say so outright?
 [Note: I heard from Lorne Cousin from The Balvenie, they do indeed use ex-bourbon barrels from the US.]

 Marketing aside, kudos to Grant for letting the Balvenie barley fields and malting floors continue in the 21st century.
-It must be nice to view a malting floor on the distillery tour.
+It is a treat to view a malting floor on the distillery tour (like you can at Balvenie).
 Meanwhile, the product matters most, and this is a seriously good whisky.
 It should be: at $56 locally (Oregon), it’s right up against the Macallan 12 in price and market position, and about 25% more in price than the Glenfarclas 12.
 How does it fare?

 The Balvenie DoubleWood 12-year old Speyside single malt, 43% ABV

 Nose: Moderate mineral, the barest whiff of peat, toffee and malt like from a fresh red ale or bread rising; rose petals, a dash of peppermint.
 The complexity of floral notes is not found in Glenfarclas, and the mineral/peat aroma make it more interesting than The Macallan 12.